Orbitist/orbitist.github.io/_posts/2014-05-13-about-orbitist.md

 ###The Lord of the Rings Effect:
 If you've read the Lord of the rings, you know that all the places traveled to throughout the book can be hard to keep track of.
 However, Tolkien did an amazing thing: he added maps to the inside front cover of the books.
 These simple maps provide context throughout the tale and let readers follow along in a meaningful way.

 Orbitist fully embraces the LOTR effect.
 Our stories guide readers through space and time by putting stories and maps side by side.
 On top of that, our story/map interactions make following along easy.

-Whether we're examining glaciers in New Zealand {% include cvi %}[-43.413, 170.343], 8{% include cvo %}, riding bikes through San Francisco {% include cvi %}[37.777, -122.422], 12{% include cvo %}, or updating you on the latest climate data {% include cvi %}[42.453, -79.27], 12{% include cvo %}
+Perhaps we're looking at deforestation in Brazil or examining glaciers in New Zealand {% include cvi %}[-43.413, 170.343], 8{% include cvo %}-- sharing bikes in San Francisco {% include cvi %}[37.777, -122.422], 12{% include cvo %} or mountain biking in Fredonia, New York.
+Whatever topic we cover, we're not just building beautiful maps, we're guiding through narratives.

 ###Style:
 Our stories are driven by narrative and conversational, laid-back writing.
 We aim for our stories to be pointed-- seek facts about the world and expressing truths in straight-forward, interesting ways.